axoflow/axosyslog-core-docs/content/filterx/update-filters.md

 ---
-title: "Update filters to filterx"
+title: "Update filters to FilterX"
 weight:  1000
 ---

-The following sections show you how you can change your existing filters and rewrite rules to filterx statements.
+The following sections show you how you can change your existing filters and rewrite rules to FilterX statements.
 Note that:

-- Many examples in the filterx documentation were adapted from the existing filter, parser, and rewrite examples to show how you can achieve the same functionality with fiterx.
+- Many examples in the FilterX documentation were adapted from the existing filter, parser, and rewrite examples to show how you can achieve the same functionality with FilterX.
-- Don't worry if you can't update something to filterx.
-While you can't use other blocks within a filterx block, you can use both in a log statement, for example, you can use a filterx block, then a parser if needed.
+- Don't worry if you can't update something to FilterX.
+While you can't use other blocks within a FilterX block, you can use both in a log statement, for example, you can use a FilterX block, then a parser if needed.
-- There is no push to use filterx.
+- There is no push to use FilterX.
 You can keep using the traditional blocks if they satisfy your requirements.

-## Update filters to filterx
+## Update filters to FilterX

 This section shows you how to update your existing `filter` expressions to `filterx`.